You're All I've Got Tonight: Composition

 The song opens with a tom-tom drum beat processed with a distinctive flanging effect, leading to a power chord riff played on distorted guitars that also have a distinctive flanging effect.
 Initially, the rhythm guitar plays a chromatic riff of power chords ascending from A, to A♯, to B, then E to B, and repeating.
 The riff gives way to an extended vamp on B major.
-To conclude the verses and introduce the chorus, the band sings "Ahh" in triads, descending in half notes, from B major to A major, while the music strictly maintains a B power chord.
+To conclude the verses and introduce the chorus, the band sings "ah" in triads, descending in half notes, from B major to A major, while the music strictly maintains a B power chord.
 At this point, the song could have gone to an E major chord, which would complete a plagal cadence, or a V-IV-I turnaround.
 Instead, the chorus alternates between G and A major chords, with the vocal harmonies on the G featuring the major seventh, F♯.

 The G to A progression leads back to the A–A♯–B riff of the next verse.
 Over the B power chord, lead guitarist Elliot Easton plays a trill between the notes D and D♯, respectively the minor and major thirds of the B chord, which reinforces the ambivalence of the song's key.
 During the second and third verses, a call and response effect is created between Ric Ocasek's vocals and Easton's lead guitar fills.
-(Both of which are, increasingly, derived from the B blues scale.)
+Both of which are, increasingly, derived from the B blues scale.

 After the second chorus, there is a brief, melodic guitar solo over the chorus music.
 After the third chorus, the band vamps over a B power chord, creating a feeling similar to the verses, as a new solo gradually emerges.
 During this solo, keyboardist Greg Hawkes alternates between high-pitched triads of A major and B major, while the rhythm guitars and bass remain on B. Ocasek's rhythm guitar part is strummed with the accents primarily on the off-beat eighth notes, a technique heard earlier on the album, in "Good Times Roll", another song centering on the chords B, A, and G.

 After the second solo, there is one last iteration of the chorus, and the song ends abruptly, segueing into "Bye Bye Love".
 Because there is little to no pause between tracks, both songs are often played in succession by several radio stations as a two-fer.